RenderKit/embree/doc/src/api.md

   oneAPI DPC++ compiler 165 from 2022.03.10.
 Thus under Windows the `--benchmark` mode of the tutorials uses host timers.

-- Embree does not yet properly uses global SYCL pointers, which requires using the `-cl-intel-force-global-mem-allocation` and `-cl-intel-no-local-to-generic` option when compiling Embree DPC++ application, see section [Building Embree DPC++ Applications].
+- Embree does not yet properly use global SYCL pointers, which requires using the `-cl-intel-force-global-mem-allocation` and `-cl-intel-no-local-to-generic` option when compiling Embree DPC++ application, see section [Building Embree DPC++ Applications].
 If